 SE from 2020: Here we get the option to use Family Set up.
 Also, there’s the Always-On feature and an altimeter.

-Series 6, also from 2020: A new, faster U1 chip, Family Set Up, ECG and blood oxygen readings.
+Series 6, also from 2020: A new, faster U1 chip, Family Set-Up, ECG and blood oxygen readings and all the great safety features including fall detection.

 As we’ve covered, the SE and 6 come in both 40mm or 44mm sizing options.
 Whereas the 3 comes in either 38mm or 42mm.